 In accordance with the rules for fair value hedge accounting, derivatives used for hedging purposes are recognised at fair value and reported under positive or negative fair values of non-trading derivatives in the statement of financial position.
 In the case of hedged items recognised at amortised cost without hedge accounting, changes in the value of the hedged item attributable to the hedged risk result in a corresponding adjustment of the carrying amount.
-This change in the fair value of the hedged item attributable to the hedged risk result in a corresponding to the hedged risk is recognised in profit or loss under net income from hedge accounting together with the opposite change in the hedging instrument.
+This change in the fair value of the hedged item attributable to the hedged risk is recognised in profit or loss under net income from hedge accounting together with the opposite change in the hedging instrument.